hxtree/galaxyops/libraries/faker-factory/README.md

 Property names should remain somewhat consistent and fakes can be generated based on them, this is how [Intermock](https://github.com/google/intermock) works.
-However, it is unreasonable many-to-many relationship to maintain for reasonable
+However, it is unreasonable to maintain such a many-to-many relationship for faking purposes.

-Generating values based on property typehinting is less then ideal due to compiled code being type agnostic and special tsc requirements.
+Generating values based on property typehinting is less then ideal currently in typescript due to compiled code being type agnostic and the special tsc requirement to add such a feature.

-Generating fakes purely based on separate schema such as [AJV](https://www.npmjs.com/package/ajv), [JIO](https://www.npmjs.com/package/joi), or [validatorjs](https://www.npmjs.com/package/validatorjs) works but is less readable than a decorator based approach.
+Generating fakes purely based on separate schema such as [AJV](https://www.npmjs.com/package/ajv), [JIO](https://www.npmjs.com/package/joi), or [validatorjs](https://www.npmjs.com/package/validatorjs) works but it is less readable than a purely decorator based approach.

-Class-validator decorators and schema were chosen for the following reasons:
+A class-validator decorators and schema base approach was chosen for the following reasons:

 - Decorators are already present when using class-validation.
 - Faker data should not just be fake, it should be valid and meet